Date: March 27, 2019

 2. Whether the recent passage of Florida Amendment 10 to the Florida Constitution, which amended article VIII, section 1(d), affects the authority of a non-charter county to establish a limit on the number of terms a county commissioner may serve in office.

-3. If a non-charter county is not authorized to establish a limit on the number of terms a county commissioner may serve in office, whether the county may obtain such authority through please explain the process by which the Board of County Commissioners or a county’s electorate may do so, including the process for enactment of a special law by the Florida Legislature, if required.
+3. If a non-charter county is not authorized to establish a limit on the number of terms a county commissioner may serve in office, whether the county may obtain such authority through the legislature's enactment of a special law.

 1. No constitutional or statutory authority grants a non-charter county the power to impose a term limit on the office of county commissioner.